-Update post-Hurricane Irma 2017: Liana Bidart, director, wrote, "In the Rincón de Guanabo, Irma devastated the dune and all the vegetation of the beach, but the Mangroves resisted the attack and protected the infrastructures of the station.
-This place had the least impact in Guanabo, while in other communities of the coastal north coast the damage was terrible.
-The office in Havana lost furniture, documents, and office material, but could reopen in a week and Green Mapmakers in the province of Ciego de Avila were strongly affected but there were no losses of human lives".
+Update post-Hurricane Irma 2017: Liana Bidart, director, wrote, "In the Rincón de Guanabo, Irma devastated the dunes and all the vegetation on the beach, but the Mangroves resisted the attack and protected the infrastructure of this eco-station.
+The storm had the least impact in Guanabo, while in other nearby communities along the north coast, the damage was terrible.
+Our office in Havana lost furniture, documents, and office material, but we could reopen in a week.
+The Green Mapmakers in the province of Ciego de Avila were strongly affected by Hurricane Irma but there were no loss of human lives".

 Returning to our 2016 story:

-Led by biologist Liana Bidart, a team of five organized an on-target three day workshop with 40 Green Mapmakers at a seaside hotel.
-This terrific event included exhibits from eight 'nodes' that include 1863 members across the country, presentations by every group and co-development of 2017 goals, which include stepping up on climate change and women's empowerment.
-We also toured a community center and heard from youth, seniors, project leaders and partners, rounding out the story of this program's impacts.
+Led by biologist Liana Bidart, a team of five staff members organized a three day workshop with 40 Green Mapmakers at a seaside hotel.
+This terrific event included exhibits from eight mapping 'nodes' that include 1863 members across the country!
+The presentations by each group were on target and everyone took part in the co-development of 2017 goals, which focus on stepping up on climate change and women's empowerment.
+We also toured a community mapping center and heard from youth, seniors, project leaders and partners, rounding out the story of this program's impacts.

 40 terrific Cuban Green Mapmakers

-Nathalie brought resources from her mapping project which aims to bridge a river that separate community members in central Mexico.
+Nathalie brought resources from her Irapuato Green Map project which aims to bridge a river that separates community members in central Mexico.
 We also shared images and outcomes from projects worldwide.
 The Cubans found the example of the China Mangrove Conservation Network (CMCN) especially valuable as the protection of mangrove forests is of critical importance to this island nation.
 Habitat protection, tsunami mitigation, and pollution prevention are part of what mangroves do.

-Later, we walked thorough the mangrove forest at Rincon del Guanabo.
-There, Green Mapmakers have worked to restore mangroves and beach plants along the ocean and around the waterways that lead inland.
-A great deal has been accomplished in three years, including efforts to propagate sea plants in different soils, and initiatives that involve youth and community members of all ages.
+Later, we walked through the verdant Mangrove Forest at Rincon del Guanabo.
+There, Green Mapmakers have worked to restore mangroves and beach plants along the beach, salt marsh and around the waterways that lead inland.
+A great deal has been accomplished in three years, including establishing a tree nursery to propagate sea plants in different soils, and initiatives that involve youth and community members of all ages.
 We'll help the two groups exchange best practices in the near future.
 Perhaps, through the Green Map network, new ways of supporting mangroves and related coastal natural systems can be developed.

 In the Guanabo Mangrove Forest, restored by Cuban Green Mapmakers